thieu1995/mealpy/docs/source/pages/general/introduction.rst

 .. _All releases: https://pypi.org/project/mealpy/#history

 * The goals of this framework are:
-    * Sharing knowledge of meta-heuristic fields to everyone without a fee
+    * To share knowledge of the meta-heuristic field with everyone at no cost.
-    * Helping other researchers in all field access to optimization algorithms as quickly as possible
+    * To help researchers in all fields access optimization algorithms as quickly as possible.
-    * Implement the classical as well as the state-of-the-art meta-heuristics (The whole history of meta-heuristics)
+    * To implement both classical and state-of-the-art meta-heuristics, covering the entire history of meta-heuristics.

 * What you can do with this library:
-    * Analyse parameters of algorithms.
+    * Analyze the parameters of algorithms.
-    * Perform Qualitative and Quantitative Analysis of algorithms.
+    * Perform qualitative and quantitative analyses of algorithms.
-    * Analyse rate of convergence of algorithms.
+    * Analyze the rate of convergence of algorithms.
-    * Test and Analyse the scalability and the robustness of algorithms.
+    * Test and analyze the scalability and robustness of algorithms.

-* If you guys want a new algorithm, please open an `Issues ticket`_, or build your own New Optimizer using mealpy's components.
+* If you would like to request a new algorithm, please open an `Issues ticket`_, or build your own New Optimizer using mealpy's components.

 .. _Issues ticket: https://github.com/thieu1995/mealpy/issues